nohuhu/RevenueReport/README.md

 The client side is an universal Ext JS application combining Modern toolkit app for tablet devices and Classic toolkit app for desktop browsers.
-This application aims to utilize best practices and showcase data manipulation, MVVMC architecture, data binding, using charts and grids.
+This application aims to utilize best practices and showcase data manipulation, MVVMC architecture, data binding, using charts and grids, as well as unit testing parts of the app in both toolkits.

 # Installation